String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: String correlators and spacetime CFT

 The superscript $(2)$ is supposed to remind us that this corresponds to the alternative $\delta$-function solution of the constraints on the worldsheet.
 The integral over moduli space is now trivial.
 It just removes the $\delta$-function prefactor.
 Contrary to the generic solution, this alternative solution hence leads to a finite result when $\sum_i j_i=k-1$.
 One then sees from \eqref{correlator-near-Pw=0 with constrained sum over spins alternative solution} that a string worldsheet model based on this alternative solution of the worldsheet constraints will be dual to an ordinary symmetric orbifold without the need to add a deformation.

 This is exactly what happens for the tensionless limit.
 To make this a bit more quantitative, it is convenient to use the hybrid formalism that is based on a $\mathfrak{psu}(1,1|2)_k$ current algebra.
 In particular, for the tensionless limit we have $k=1$ and there is a $\mathfrak{sl}(2,\mathbb{R})_1 \subset \mathfrak{psu}(1,1|2)_1$ conformal subalgebra.
 Using the hybrid formalism has the advantage that it makes picture-changing operators simpler.
 Indeed it was explained in \cite{Dei:2020zui} that picture changing is achieved by shifting some of the spins down by one unit, i.e. $j_i \to j_i-1$, so that the condition $\sum_i j_i=k-1$ is preserved.
 Thus the hybrid formalism predicts that we should compute the correlation function with $j_1=\frac{1}{2}$, $j_2=\frac{1}{2}$, $j_3=-\frac{1}{2}$, $j_4=-\frac{1}{2}$ in the $\mathrm{SL}(2,\mathbb{R})_1$ WZW model in order to reproduce the symmetric orbifold correlators.
 Physical state conditions of the hybrid formalism are quite complicated and are discussed in \cite{Dolan:1999dc, Gaberdiel:2011vf, Gerigk:2012cq, Gaberdiel:2021njm, Gaberdiel:2022bfk}.
 There are in particular a couple of technicalities that we are neglecting here.
 They lead to overall constants which is why we will omit constant prefactors in the following formulae.
 Thus, the following discussion will be a bit more sketchy than the rest of the paper.
 We should also note that these formulae are strictly speaking only correct for odd $w_i$, since otherwise the $\mathrm{SU}(2)_1$ WZW model sits in the spinor representation and gives additional contributions to the correlator.
-With these qualifications in mind, we simply get \be \left\langle\!\! \left\langle V^{w_1}_{h_1}(0) V^{w_2}_{h_2}(1) V^{w_3}_{h_3}(\infty) V^{w_4}_{h_4}(x) \right\rangle\!\! \right \rangle^{(2)} \sim\sum_\gamma |\Pi|^{-1} \, \prod_{i=1}^4 a_i^{\frac{w_i-1}{4}-h_i} \bar a_i^{\frac{w_i-1}{4}-\bar h_i} \ee for a string correlator in the tensionless limit of the hybrid formalism.
-We omitted the spin labels because they are no longer free.
-In principle, the conformal weights $h_i$ are of course determined by the mass-shell condition.
-We could however imagine to dress up the vertex operators $V^{w_i}_{h_i}$ with a primary vertex operator of the internal CFT.
-Comparing with eq.~\eqref{eq:symmetric orbifold correlation functions}, we see that this agrees with the formula for the correlation functions of twist fields of a symmetric orbifold with central charge $6$ (up to an overall normalisation and the relative normalisation of vertex operators that we did not analyse).
-In particular, our analysis improves on the previous results \cite{Eberhardt:2019ywk, Dei:2020zui} in that it fixes the full coordinate dependence of the correlation functions up to a single overall constant.
+With these qualifications in mind, we simply get